mrcepid-rap/mrcepid-runassociationtesting/Readme.md

 The above steps are done per-chromosome and provided via the `--bgenSamplesFileList` argument as described below.

-To perform per-marker tests, we simply convert the VCF file used for [SAIGE](#saige-gene) into bgen format using plink2, and run exactly the same as described below.
+To perform per-marker tests, we simply convert the VCF file used for [SAIGE](#saige-gene) into bgen format using plink2, and run exactly the same command as described below.
 Inputs and outputs are essentially identical.

 #### Command Line Example